What is Sealcoating?

 Is Seal Coating Truly Necessary?

-By routinely using seal coating every six years or so, you can reduce long-term repair expenses and enhance the overall functionality of your asphalt.
-A seal coat in decent condition extends the life of your pavement and prevents serious issues from occurring.
-Its lower cost provides enormous savings over the long term by avoiding costly repairs down the road.
+By applying seal coating every six years or so, you can reduce long-term maintenance expenses dramatically and improve the performance of your asphalt.
+A well-maintained seal coat prolongs the life of your pavement and prevents expensive issues from occurring.
+Its relatively low cost saves you considerable money by preventing expensive repairs in the future.

 Seal coat or chip seal